 If asked when does Lent begin, many people will be prompt to answer that this 40 day period begins on Ash Wednesday and some would even add that it ends with Easter Sunday.
 This invariably means that you need to know Easter Sunday date to find out the date on which the Lent season begins in a particular year.

 Ash Wednesday is considered to be the first day of Lent, and therefore its date is determined on the basis of Easter date.
 Basically, Lent, Ash Wednesday, Mardi Gras and Good Friday dates are calculated on the basis of Easter date which is, in turn, calculated in accordance to the Lunisolar calendar.

-According to the Lunisolar calendar, which determines the date for Easter celebrations, Easter Sunday falls on 1st April in 2018.
-If we go by the belief that Lent begins with Ash Wednesday - which falls 40 weekdays or 46 days before Easter Sunday, it will begin on 14th February, 2018.
+To determine the date of Lent season, we have to find out when Easter Sunday will be observed.
+As per the Lunisolar calendar, which determines date for Easter celebrations, Easter Sunday falls on 21st April in 2019.
+If we believe that Lent begins with Ash Wednesday - which falls 40 weekdays or 46 days before Easter Sunday, it will begin on 6th March, 2019.

-So the season of Lent will begin on 14th February (Ash Wednesday) and end on 31st of March (Holy Saturday) in 2018.
-Similarly, Mardi Gras - which is celebrated a day before the Lent season begins, will fall on 13th of February in 2018, Maundy Thursday on 29th March and Good Friday on 30th March, 2018.
+So the season of Lent will begin on 6th March (Ash Wednesday) and end on 20th April (Holy Saturday) in 2019.
+Similarly, Mardi Gras - which is celebrated a day before the Lent season begins, will fall on 5th of March in 2019, Maundy Thursday on 18th April and Good Friday on 19th April, 2019.